Static vs Runtime Types: Why Go Won’t Let You Range Over []interface{}

-Here’s a code example of this.
+Here’s a code example to demonstrate this problem.
 You’re working with JSON data in Go, and you encounter something that seems contradictory.

 // After JSON unmarshaling some unstructured data